barringtonpopo/barringtonpopo/README.md

 [llm-eval-harness](https://github.com/Bazzz93/llm-eval-harness) is a small Python CLI that runs a model against a folder of task files, grades the answers with deterministic checks and an LLM judge, and writes a report.
 Tested, CI on every push, runs offline out of the box.

+[funding-note](https://github.com/Bazzz93/funding-note) pulls live perp funding rates from Hyperliquid and dYdX, computes cross-venue spreads, and has an LLM write the analyst note.
+Every figure in the note is then verified against the source data, so a model that invents a number gets caught.

-Next up are a pack of original SWE-bench-style tasks and a Terminal-Bench task with its own verifier.
-After that, a tool that turns live perp funding data into a structured analyst note.
+Next up: a pack of original SWE-bench-style tasks and a Terminal-Bench task with its own verifier.

 ## Before this